-While those studies would indicate that incontinence in those with anxiety is possible, in a general study of both men and women participants over 50, researchers found that randomly selected people over 50 who met standardized criteria for anxiety disorders were no likelier to have urinary incontinence than people without anxiety disorders, perhaps indicating that anxiety is likely not the cause of urinary incontinence but that they do co-occur.
+While those studies would indicate that incontinence in those with anxiety is possible, in a general study of both men and women participants over 50, researchers found that randomly selected individuals who met standardized criteria for anxiety disorders were no likelier to have urinary incontinence than people without anxiety disorders.
+Perhaps this indicates that anxiety is likely not the cause of urinary incontinence but that they co-occur.

 Another general study of both men and women 65 and over in the UK with a focus on faecal incontinence revealed evidence that once again pointed to an increased likelihood of incontinence in women, and a significant association between incontinence and depression for both men and women.

 In summary, these studies suggest that incontinence can be correlated with anxiety in some if not all cases, that it is more prevalent among women than among men, and that it can prevent a healthy person from engaging in activities that they otherwise would.
 However, they do not seem to confirm a cause/effect.
 It's possible that those with incontinence are more likely to experience anxiety, not vice versa.

 Possible Causes of Incontinence

 Now, there is one thing that is known about anxiety: Severe anxiety turns off a part of the brain that controls urination and defecation.
 That's why during periods of extreme anxiety, it's not uncommon to feel the need to go to the bathroom.
 It's fairly rare to go without controlling it (except in the cases of extreme fear, like facing a life or death situation), but it is known that anxiety can turn off this part of the brain.